Is Homemade Baby Formula Safe?

 • Check social media.
 Consult a group that is focused on formula and infant feeding.
 Its members might be able to suggest locations to buy formula.
 Consult your child’s pediatrician first if you receive this advice.

-• Purchase formula online.
+• Purchase online.
 If you can afford it, try this alternative.
 Buy only from pharmacies and distributors with a good reputation.
-Avoid buying formula in individual cans or on auction websites.
-Don’t purchase infant formula from abroad because the FDA does not inspect imported infant formula.
+Avoid buying in individual cans or on auction websites.
+Don’t purchase from abroad because the FDA does not inspect imported infant formula.

 • Visit smaller supermarkets or pharmacies.
 They might carry formula when larger supermarkets don’t.